MahdiMalekiFard/My-Neovim-Setup/README.md

 Below you can find OS specific install instructions for Neovim and dependencies.

-After installing all the dependencies continue with the [Install Kickstart](#Install-Kickstart) step.
+After installing all the dependencies continue with the [Install Neovim](#Install-Kickstart) step.

 #### Windows Installation